Yandex Cloud

 • Synchronize seqscans All interfaces

-Allows sequential scans of large tables to synchronize with each other, so that concurrent scans read the same block at about the same time.
-When disabled, ensures pre-8.3 behavior where a sequential scan always started from the beginning of the table.
+Enables synchronized scanning for large table sequential scans, causing concurrent operations to read the same block at roughly the same time.
+When this setting is disabled, a sequential scan will always start from the beginning of the table, reverting to pre-8.3 behavior.

 • Synchronous commit All interfaces